IlyaLab/gssnng/README.md

     geneset_overlap: {'threshold': 0}

 The geneset overlap compares the smoothed value or rank of geneset genes to the threshold.
 If ranked=False, then ranks are used.
+If smooth_mode is set to "off", this method can be used with untransformed counts.

     singscore:  {'normalization': 'theoretical'}, {'normalization': 'standard'}